linode/docs/docs/applications/configuration-management/beginners-guide-to-salt/index.md

     - centos_setup
 {{< /file >}}

-Grain information generally isn't very dynamic, but it can change occassionally, and Salt will refresh its grain data when it does.
+Grain information generally isn't very dynamic, but it can change occasionally, and Salt will refresh its grain data when it does.
 To view your minions' grain data:

     salt '*' grains.items